moov-io/paygate/pkg/admin/docs/TransfersApi.md

 ## UpdateTransferStatus

-> UpdateTransferStatus(ctx, transferId, xTenant, updateTransferStatus, optional)
+> UpdateTransferStatus(ctx, transferId, xNamespace, updateTransferStatus, optional)

 Update Transfer status

-Updates a Transfer status for the specified userId and transferId.
+Updates a Transfer status for a transferID.
 PENDING transfers may be updated to: CANCELED or REVIEWABLE.
 REVIEWABLE transfers may be updated to: CANCELED or PENDING.

 ### Required Parameters